-In this webinar participants identify when they have to have challenging conversations, what a challenging conversation might look like and why it is important to have such conversations.
+In this workshop participants identify when they have to have challenging conversations, what a challenging conversation might look like and why it is important to have such conversations.

-The webinar focuses on the 4-Step Challenging Conversation Model – creating the right environment, giving information, gathering information, and action planning.
+The workshop focuses on the 4-Step Challenging Conversation Model – creating the right environment, giving information, gathering information, and action planning.